kevin-tofu/KalmanSmoother-Fraser-Algorithm/README.md

-# Kalman Smoother
+# Kalman Smoother using Fraser Algorithm
  A high accurate Kalman smoother implementation.
 Only "fixed-interval smoothing" is implemented now.
 You can correct estimated information which is comming from Kalman Filter.
+Because Fraser Algorithm on this code, it is quite accurate.

 ## Features
+ 1. Fixed-interval smoothing is implemented. you can correct information in past.

- 1. It works stably even for float16 matrices.
+ 2. It works stably even for float16 matrices.
-    Because this implementation uses Matrix transformation model.
+    Because this implementation uses Fraser Algorithm.
- 2. Fixed-interval smoothing is implemented. you can correct information in past.

 ## Introduce to environment.
 ```